 - Add the warm pectin mixture to the strawberries and mix to combine.
 The mixture will start to jell and thicken.

 - Shake the calcium water to recombine and measure out 4 teaspoons; add to the jam.
 Stir well.
-(Extra calcium water can be stored in the refrigerator for months.)
+(Extra calcium water can be discarded or stored in the refrigerator for months.)

 - Portion the jam into containers, leaving 1/2-inch headspace.
 Seal with a lid.
 Store in the freezer (for up to a year) or in the refrigerator (for several weeks).